giraffe-fsharp/Giraffe.ViewEngine/README.md

         ] |> master model.PageTitle
 ```

-#### If statements, loops and other logical constructs
+#### Logical Constructs

-Things like if statements, loops and other F# language constructs work just as expected:
+Things like if statements, loops and other F# language constructs just work as expected:

 ```fsharp
 let partial (books : Book list) =